Chapter 1.2: Integrative Grammar Practice 1

 (2) Besides music, he is interested in painting.

 5) in and within : in denotes at the close of some future period, within denotes

 e.g. (1) The project will be implemented in a week's time.(= at the close)

 (2) The plan will be sanctioned within a fort night(= less than)

-Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
-CBSE textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.
+Further, we at Shaalaa.com provide such solutions so students can prepare for written exams.
+CBSE textbook solutions can be a core help for self-study and provide excellent self-help guidance for students.

-Get the free view of chapter 8 Prepositions Class 9 extra questions for Class 9 English Communicative - Workbook Interact in English and can use Shaalaa.com to keep it handy for your exam preparation
+Get the free view of Chapter 8.1, Prepositions Class 9 English Communicative - Workbook Interact in English additional questions for Mathematics Class 9 English Communicative - Workbook Interact in English CBSE, and you can use Shaalaa.com to keep it handy for your exam preparation.